Graduate Theological Union

 Course Number: HRRS-3931

-Location and Time: Mudd 102, T 11:10am-2:00pm
+Location and Time: Mudd 102, T 11:10AM-2:00PM

-Description: This course will introduce students to some of the frames. themes and theories in the stody and representation of Islam and Muslims in the public sphere, with a focus on Europe and the United States.
+This course will introduce students to some of the frames. themes and theories in the stody and representation of Islam and Muslims in the public sphere, with a focus on Europe and the United States.
 Using interdisciplinary approaches and sources, the topics covered include: conceptual frameworks in the study of Islam/Muslims, the public sphere and public Islam in secular contexts; modernity and power; racialization of Muslims in America; Islamic feminist discourses on rights; cultural media, aesthetics; the production of Islamophobia; the politics of pluralism; interreligious relations and dialogue through theology, environment and humor.

 Islamophobia and Constructing Otherness